Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 Is the Calgary Stampede worth going to?

-Is the 7-day Western Canadian Rockies tour worth it?
+Is the 3-day Canadian Rockies tour worth it?

 Yes — a guided tour of the Rockies takes all the stress out of navigating the parks and means you see far more than you would independently.
-Having expert local guides means you get context, stories and access that you simply wouldn't get driving yourself.
-The 7-day premium tour covers everything properly without feeling rushed.
+The 3-day tour covers Lake Louise, Moraine Lake, Yoho National Park, the Columbia Icefield, Jasper, Maligne Lake, Peyto Lake and much more.
+Having expert local guides means you get context and stories you simply wouldn't get driving yourself.

 What is the Icefield Explorer?